learnwell/learnwell.github.io/pages/angular.md

 ---

-Episodes 13.x on CodeCraft.tv are an excellent resource for learning how to test components in ANgular7.
+As of Feb 2019, [episodes 13.x]() on CodeCraft.tv are an excellent resource for learning how to test components in Angular7.

 > Written with  [StackEdit](https://stackedit.io/).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMjg5NTU0ODJdfQ==
+eyJoaXN0b3J5IjpbLTExMjI5NTA1ODVdfQ==
 -->